JasperHeidebrink/wp_page_category/README.md

-# wp_page_category
+# WordPress Category to Page link
-Link categories to a WordPress Page type
+This plugin allow you to link categories to a page.